Categories

 Visit Shiroi Koibito Park

-To get there, take the Tozai Subway Line from Odori Station to Miyanosawa Station (travel time is 15 minutes, one-way fare is 290 yen).
+How to get to Shiroi Koibito Park: Take the Tozai Subway Line from Odori Station to Miyanosawa Station (travel time is 15 minutes, one-way fare is 290 yen).
 From there, it’s a 10-minute walk to the park.

 Otaru Day Trip from Sapporo

-The fastest and easiest way to get to Otaru from Sapporo is by taking a rapid train along the JR Hakodate Main Line.
-From JR Sapporo Station, take the train and get off at Otaru Station (one way fare is 750 yen and travel time is about 35 minutes).
+How to get to Otaru from Sapporo: From JR Sapporo Station, take a rapid train along the JR Hakodate Main Line and get off at Otaru Station (one way fare is 750 yen and travel time is about 35 minutes).

 woman in Otaru canal